 At the Law Offices of Greg Prosmushkin, P.C., we know that no amount of money can bring a loved one back, but a wrongful death lawsuit can bring closure and help to ensure that nobody else has to go through the same thing.
-If you need a Philadelphia wrongful death attorney, call us today so we can get to work for you.
+If you need a Philadelphia Wrongful Death Lawyer, call us today so we can get to work for you.

 What Can Happen?

 In the case above, the estate of Michelle Kolk has been battling the city for over a year.
 The lawsuit was filed in January of 2018 and the settlement was just awarded.
 This shows just how complex and lengthy these cases can become.

 An investigation into the incident determined that the officer who struck Kolk had not seen her behind the vehicle and no Criminal Charges were filed, but a lack of criminal charges does not mean a civil case cannot be filed.

 It is common for there to be both criminal and civil cases ongoing at the same time.
 It is also common for civil wrongful death cases to be filed despite a lack of criminal charges.

 There are many ways in which these cases arise.
 Today, we want to discuss a few of them, but this is by no means a complete list: